 Benefits of Technology-based Therapy

-Our physical therapists and occupational therapists will be able to use technology to help your child perform important repetitive movements in different ways.
+Our physical therapists and occupational therapists use technology to help your child perform important repetitive movements in different ways.
 This can help children with impairments build strength and coordination.
 It can also allow our therapists to work with your child on skills he may not be able to perform otherwise.

-Our therapists will also use computers and sensor controls.
+Our therapists also use computers and sensor controls.
 This allows them to pace and direct your child’s movement.
-The technology we will use also tracks your child’s response and provides biofeedback.
+The technology also tracks your child’s response and provides biofeedback.
 This promotes motor learning.